The Trial of Joan of Arc

 The Trial of Joan of Arc (Procès de Jeanne d'Arc) is a 1962 French historical drama film written and directed by Robert Bresson.
-The title role is played by Florence Delay.
+Florence Delay stars as Joan of Arc, a French military leader, who is undergoing a trial on the charge of heresy in 1431, during the Hundred Years' War.

 Synopsis

-In 1431, Jeanne d'Arc, a peasant girl who has led the French troops against the English during the third phase of the Hundred Years' War, is imprisoned for heresy and brought to trial by an pro-English court in Rouen.
-From the trial's beginning, it is made clear by English representatives that the courts' verdict has to be Jeanne's execution by fire.
+In 1431 Jeanne d'Arc, a peasant girl who has led the French troops against the English during the third phase of the Hundred Years' War, is imprisoned for heresy and brought to trial by an pro-English court in Rouen.
+From the beginning of the trial it is made clear by English representatives that the sentence has to be Jeanne's execution by fire.
 Despite constant interrogations by the judges, Jeanne's faith in her mission, which she insists was assigned to her by God, remains unshaken.
-During the trial, she is not only questioned, but also tortured, her virginity examined, and molested.
-In a moment of weakness, Jeanne recants her faith, but later retracts her earlier confession.
+During the trial she is not only questioned but also tortured, her virginity examined, and molested.
+In a moment of weakness Jeanne recants her faith but later retracts her earlier confession.
 She is sentenced to death and burned at the stake.